-Are you plagued by chronic lower back, buttock or leg pain?
-Chances are it’s radiating from your sciatic nerves, which run from your lower back down to your legs.
+Do you suffer from chronic lower back, buttock, or leg pain?
+Chances are it’s radiating from your sciatic nerves, which run from your lower back and down your legs.
+It’s commonly called sciatica.

-The symptoms can be frustrating, ranging from numbness to outright pain in the affected areas.
+The symptoms of sciatica can be frustrating, ranging from numbness to outright pain in the affected areas.

 But not only are pain medications expensive – they also come with side effects that can be even more severe than your initial sciatica.